Living in Place

 We made sure to position the shower controls at the entry of the shower and away from the shower head so that it can be turned on without getting wet.
 The controls are also set for a specific temperature to prevent having to adjust the water temperature each time.
 Because there is no threshold for the shower there is no barrier to entry including for wheeled devices if that were to become necessary.
 The wall mounted sink faucet has lever handles which are much easier to turn as they require less gripping and strength to operate.

 And of course the floors are heated!
-Some think heated tile floors are a luxury but in reality they keep the floor drier to prevent slips and they help keep the air drier in the bathroom (you still need a fan!) which prevents the growth of mold and mildew in such a wet space.
+Some think heated tile floors are a luxury but in reality they keep the floor drier to prevent slips and they help keep the air drier in the bathroom (you still need an exhaust fan!) which prevents the growth of mold and mildew in such a wet space.
 We were able to re-use the existing fan/heat lamp combo and replaced a window that had rot in the wall.